PHARMACOGNOSTIC STUDY OF ERANTHEMUM NIGRUM ROOTHTML Full Text

 Pharmacognostic, Eranthemum nigrum, Lignified xylem vessels, Phytochemical and Physicochemical analysis

-INTRODUCTION: Medicinal plants are usually playing a significant part in traditional medicines intended for therapy of various health issues.
-However a crucial hurdle, which has impeded the promotion in the usage of alternative medications in the developed countries, is lack of evidence of documentation and absence of stringent quality control measures.
+INTRODUCTION: Medicinal plants are usually playing a significant part in traditional medicines intended for the therapy of various health issues.
+However, a crucial hurdle, which has impeded the promotion in the usage of alternative medications in the developed countries, is the lack of evidence of documentation and absence of stringent quality control measures.
 Additionally, there is a dependence on the data of all study meted out on traditional medicines by way of documentation.
-Keeping this issue, it is now quite necessary to generate assurance about the standardization of the plant as well as its parts to be used like a medication.
+Keeping this issue, it is now quite necessary to generate assurance about the standardization of the plant as well as its parts to be used as a medication.

 MATERIALS AND METHODS:

 Plant Collection and Authentication: The plant was obtained from V.V.
-Institute of Pharmaceutical Sciences, Gudlavalleru, Krishna District of Andhra Pradesh, India during the month of September 2017 and authenticated by Dr. K. Madhava Chetty, Taxonomist at Sri Venkateswara University, Tirupati, India.
+Institute of Pharmaceutical Sciences, Gudlavalleru, Krishna District of Andhra Pradesh, India during September 2017 and authenticated by Dr. K. Madhava Chetty, Taxonomist at Sri Venkateswara University, Tirupati, India.
 The plant was deposited at the herbarium for future reference.
-One portion of the root is preserved in formalin: acetic acid: alcohol mixture for histological studies and the remaining portion was shade dried, powdered and sieved through 20 mesh and kept in an air tight container for future use.
+One portion of the root is preserved in formalin: acetic acid: alcohol mixture for histological studies and the remaining portion was shade dried, powdered and sieved through 20 mesh and kept in an airtight container for future use.

-Chemicals: All analytical grade chemicals were utilized in this study were procured form E. Merck, Germany absolute alcohol, phloroglucinol, acetic acid, chloral hydrate, H2SO4, NaOH, HNO3, FeCl3, distilled water, Conc.
+Chemicals: All analytical grade chemicals were utilized in this study were procured from E. Merck, Germany absolute alcohol, phloroglucinol, acetic acid, chloral hydrate, H2SO4, NaOH, HNO3, FeCl3, distilled water, conc.
 HCl and chloroform.

-Morphological Evaluation: Organoleptic evaluation of E. nigrum root has been carried out in accordance the colour, size, odour, shape and taste as per WHO quality control methods of herbal medicine 15.
+Morphological Evaluation: Organoleptic evaluation of E. nigrum root has been carried out by the color, size, odor, shape, and taste as per WHO quality control methods of herbal medicine 15.

 Preparation of Sections: Microscopic studies had been done by preparing thin hand section of the root with the help of sharp cutting edge of the blade, then cleared with chloral hydrate solution, stained with phloroglucinol-hydrochloric acid (1:1) and mounted in glycerin.

-Powdered Microscopy: The powder microscopy was carried out in accordance with the procedure described in Khandelwal 16.
+Powdered Microscopy: The powder microscopy was carried out by the procedure described in Khandelwal 16.

-Preparation of Extracts and Preliminary Phytochemical Analysis: The powdered material had been extracted with various solvents according to its polarity i.e., chloroform, methanol and water.
-5 g root powder was extracted with 20 ml of the respective solvent by maceration at room temperature for 24 hours.
+Preparation of Extracts and Preliminary Phytochemical Analysis: The powdered material had been extracted with various solvents according to its polarity, i.e., chloroform, methanol, and water.
+5 g root powder was extracted with 20 ml of the respective solvent by maceration at room temperature for 24 h.
 Then, filtered through Whatmann filter paper and collect the filtrate, concentrated with rota-evaporator.
 Then, the extracts had been subjected to preliminary phytochemical screening according to standard methods 16, 17.

 Physicochemical Analysis: Physicochemical parameters such as ash value, moisture content and extractive values were determined according to the procedures mentioned in WHO quality control methods for herbal materials 18.